Jmuhleman/IST_2024/rapport.md

    > - The first partition should have the file system type `vfat`.
    > - The second partition should have the file system type `ext4`.

-   To format the two partitions, we used the following comands `sudo mkfs.vfat /dev/sdb1` for the first partition and `sudo mkfs.ext4 /dev/sdb2` for the second partition.
+   To format the two partitions, we used the following commands `sudo mkfs vfat /dev/sdb1` for the first partition and `sudo mkfs ext4 /dev/sdb2` for the second partition.

    We can double check that it worked by using the command `findmnt --real` again.
 We now can see the two entries corresponding to our new partitions